 Thomas loves Tasmania and really enjoys showing off what our beautiful state has to offer.
 He is a white water kayaker who realised how much more of Tasmania he could explore if he took up sea kayaking.
 In his free time, Thomas loves diving, catching and eating delicious Tasmanian seafood fresh from the ocean.
 Hot tip, Thomas has a rather large sweat tooth, so if you find your expedition trip is lacking sweet treats, you may find the red head red faced.

 Tom grew up in Launceston, holidaying on Tasmania’s beautiful east coast, where he discovered his love of kayaking.
 Tom is an experienced white water kayaker and sea kayaker, and while he loves spending winters paddling Tasmania’s pristine and wild rivers, sea kayaking on Bathurst Harbour and Port Davey is his favourite paddling destination.

 Katharine (Kat) Byrne

-A Tassie girl who’s spent most of her life exploring the Tasmanian wilderness.
-Kat is joining us for her thrid season after spending her last winters completing further studies in Outdoor Recreation at TasTAFE and travelling in Norway.
+A Tassie girl who’s spent most of her life exploring the Tasmanian wilderness and also works part time as a bushwalking guide.
+Kat loves travelling recently spent a winter in Norway.
 She is passionate and knowledgeable about all things Tasmanian and has a particular interest in Indigenous and European history.